 - Focus and Eye Coordination—Tests how well your eyes work together and how quickly and accurately your eyes are able to focus on objects and varying distances.

-From these measurements, Dr. Weeden can design a treatment plan to help relieve your symptoms.
-For people with otherwise normal eyes and vision, a set of specially-designed glasses used during the time you are working on the computer can be very helpful.
+From these measurements, our doctors can design a treatment plan to help relieve your symptoms.
+For a lot of people, a set of specially-designed glasses used during the time you are working on the computer can be very helpful.
 For patients already wearing contacts or glasses, new, more computer-friendly prescriptions are available.
 In addition to these treatment options, there are many things we can suggest to cut down on computer eye strain problems:

 - Computer setup—Adjust your monitor so that it is about 15-20 degrees lower than your eye level when seated between 20-28 inches away from the screen.
 Reference materials can be placed on a document holder between the monitor and keyboard, or to the side, but positioned for as little head movement as possible.
 Also invest in an anti-glare screen for your monitor to help reduce glare from surrounding lights.
 Be sure to sit and work with proper posture.